schemahero/schemahero-docs/README.md

 | Reference | https://schemahero.io/reference | `yarn workspace reference start` |
 | CLI | https://schemahero.io/cli | `yarn workspace cli start` |
 | Community | https://schemahero.io/community | `yarn workspace community start` |

+## Deploying

+When these docs are deployed, `gatsby build` is run on each site, and the generated docs are copied into a single folder.
+The hosted docs are then deployed to Netlify.